bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - The `no-local-sorting` prop has no effect when `items` is a provider function.
-- When using provider filtering, you may find that setting the [`filter-debounce` prop](#debouncing-filter-criteria-changes) to a value greater than `100` ms will help minimze the number of calls to your back end API as the user types in the criteria.
+- When using provider filtering, you may find that setting the [`filter-debounce` prop](#debouncing-filter-criteria-changes) to a value greater than `100` ms will help minimize the number of calls to your back end API as the user types in the criteria.

 ### Force refreshing of table data